 The College provides students and employees with access to lactation spaces that are functional, appropriate, and safe.
 Such spaces are regularly cleaned, shielded from view, and free from the intrusion of other.
-Lactation space is located in the following location: Sweeney Room 121.
+Lactation spaces are located in the following locations:

+Sweeney Building, Room 121.